The first day of the meeting involved a tour of the old Lincoln Highway.

 Here's another view.

-I couldn't hold the camera steady enough for a shot of this one, so there is some motion blur.
+I couldn't hold the camera steady enough for a shot of this one, so there

 The Comfort Inn was our gathering place for the Thursday and Saturday events.